julien-muke/cicd_pipeline_with_github_and_aws_codepipeline/README.md

 * Setup IAM Roles
 * Setup EC2 as Deployment Server
-* Integrate GitHub as a source/repository
+* Setup CodeDeploy Pipeline
 * Setup application & Deployment Group
-* Setup CodeDeploy Pipeline
+* Integrate GitHub as a source/repository
-* Deploy Application on EC2 once the code is in GitHub it automatically triggers a code pipeline to take that code and deploy it on EC2 using Code deploy.
+* Deploy Application on EC2 once the code is push GitHub it automatically triggers a code pipeline to take that code and deploy it on EC2 using Code deploy.

 ## ➡️ Step 1 - Setup IAM Roles